gaborzelei/threadmill/README.md

 # Known issues and limitations
 Type hinting is broken for `handle.result()`.
 This is a limitation that comes from the `futures` module and there's no known solution to it at this point in time.

+Also, there are not unit tests, for which I'm genuinely ashamed...